runbsd/runbsd/people/fr0xk.md

 I never installed an OS before, so I decided to do this time, ended up installing Ubuntu 12.04 LTS.
-It took me few a bit time to figure out that I screwed my data of whole hard drive during installation as I chose "Use the whole disk for Ubuntu!".
+It took me few a bit time to figure out that I screwed my data of whole hard drive during installation as I chose "Use the whole disk for Ubuntu".

 That's the hell of my UX experience with Ubuntu.
 And since then, understood what it likes to be a member of GNU/GPL church, anti